Project Funder: U.S. Department of Housing and Urban Development (HUD)

 This project provided a unique opportunity to compare data on occupant health status in housing before and after energy conservation retrofits.
 This study is particularly important now, as many local governments are accelerating energy efficiency programs as part of climate change initiatives.

-We did a telephone interview adapted from the National Health Interview Survey.
+What We Did: We conducted a telephone interview adapted from the National Health Interview Survey.
 The interview was done before the work and again after it was completed in:

-142 buildings with more than 3 apartments/building in Chicago and New York City.
+- 142 buildings with more than three apartments/building in Chicago and New York City.

 The energy conservation typically included insulation, heating equipment, and ventilation improvements.
 We obtained approval from an institutional review board (IRB).